abhayak117/Decoding_hibernation/dry_lab/STAR.md

 ## Function
-→ What’s happening with the data when it’s called

 First we index the genome, which creates a data structure, called an index, that allows for rapid searching and retrieval of sequence information within a genome.
 STAR is able to use the indexed genome to map reads to the reference genome more efficently.